tochman/the_blue_print/chapters/09-5-monitoring-and-observability.md

 **Core principle**: Observe user journeys, not just system metrics.
 :::

-## Building Your Monitoring Strategy: A Decision Framework
+## Building your monitoring strategy: A decision framework

 Before diving into tools and implementation, you need a clear strategy that matches your application's needs and your team's capacity.

-### The Monitoring Maturity Pyramid {.unnumbered .unlisted}
+### The monitoring maturity pyramid {.unnumbered .unlisted}

 Think of monitoring capabilities as a pyramid: build strong foundations before adding complexity: